UX designPrototypingData visualisationGDS

 The brief was for a calculator: a service that could take a buyer through the process of identifying what they’d saved, how they’d measured it, and how that compared to similar organisations.
 The complexity was that procurement savings don’t mean one thing.
 They mean several things, and conflating them produces numbers no one trusts.

-The Commercial Value Tool guides buyers through three distinct types of value, each captured in its own section of a GDS task list:
+The tool guides buyers through three distinct types of value, each captured in its own section:

 1